Alan Cecil Lupton1

 F, #39044, b. circa 1707, d.
 11 March 1796

-Her married name became Stratford.2 As a result of her marriage, Martha O'Neale was styled as Baroness of Baltinglass on 21 May 1763.
-As a result of her marriage, Martha O'Neale was styled as Viscountess Aldborough on 22 July 1776.
-As a result of her marriage, Martha O'Neale was styled as Countess of Aldborough on 9 February 1777.
+Her married name became Stratford.2 After her marriage, Martha O'Neale was styled as Baroness of Baltinglass on 21 May 1763.
+After her marriage, Martha O'Neale was styled as Viscountess Aldborough on 22 July 1776.
+After her marriage, Martha O'Neale was styled as Countess of Aldborough on 9 February 1777.

 Citations